uqmars/constitution/Exec.md

 # Current and Previous Executives of UQ MARS

-This document contains a list of all club executives since 2020.
+This document contains a list of all club executives on record.

 ---